 - Become lifelong, self-directed learners as demanded by the dynamic business environment of the future.

-2. Curriculum Decisions: The final determination on all curriculum decisions shall be made by the faculty of College of Business and shall be implemented by a written vote of the faculty (see section 1 0).
+2. Curriculum Decisions: The final determination on all curriculum decisions shall be made by the faculty of the JJCBE and shall be implemented by a written vote of the faculty (see section 1 0).

 3. Some Definitions: